|High School:||Dillon HS|

-With 18 years of experience as a highly successful defensive coordinator in college football’s toughest conference – the SEC – John Chavis has earned his reputation as being one of the best defensive coaches in the game.
-Chavis, also known as “Chief,” enters his fifth season as LSU’s defensive coordinator and linebackers coach in 2013.
+With 19 years of experience as a highly successful defensive coordinator in college football's toughest conference – the SEC – John Chavis has earned his reputation as being one of the best defensive coaches in the game.
+Chavis, also known as “Chief,” enters his sixth season as LSU's defensive coordinator and linebackers coach in 2014.

-In four years at LSU, Chavis has seen 19 players that he’s coached selected in the NFL Draft, including five in the first round, while also producing seven first-team All-Americans and nine first-team All-SEC performers.
-Over the past two years, five of the seven draft-eligible players who have started on the defensive line for the Tigers have been picked in the NFL Draft.
-In the 2013, LSU became the first school in NFL Draft history to have six defensive players selected during the first three rounds.
+Now entering his sixth year at LSU, Chavis has seen 21 players that he's coached selected in the NFL Draft, including five in the first round, while also producing seven first-team All-Americans and nine first-team All-SEC performers.
+Over the past three years, six of the nine draft-eligible players who have started on the defensive line for the Tigers have been picked in the NFL Draft.
+In 2013, LSU became the first school in NFL Draft history to have six defensive players selected during the first three rounds.
 LSU finished with eight defenders selected in the 2013 NFL Draft, including first rounders in Barkevious Mingo (No. 5 overall) and Eric Reid (No. 18 overall).
 LSU was recently tabbed as “Defensive Line U.” by ESPN.

-Chavis, the recipient of the 2011 Broyles National Assistant Coach of the Year, brings a philosophy to the field that features aggressive play (pressuring the quarterback), a commitment to being physical (win the battle up front), and one that has the Tigers displaying a certain swagger (make opponents earn every yard) with which the Tigers have thrived.
-He also coaches by the principal that there’s no substitute for speed, no matter the position on the field.
+Chavis, the recipient of the 2011 Broyles National Assistant Coach of the Year, brings a philosophy to the field that features aggressive play, a commitment to physicality, and one that has the Tigers displaying a certain swagger.
+Chavis also coaches and recruits by the principal that there's no substitute for speed, no matter the position on the field.

-In his four years with the Tigers, Chavis’ defense has ranked in the top 12 nationally in total yards and scoring three times (2010, ’11 and ’12).
-The Tigers have forced 113 turnovers, and the LSU defense has accounted for 12 touchdowns and a pair of safeties.
-Also, in 53 games with the Tigers, Chavis’ defense has held the opponent to fewer than 100 net rushing yard 23 times.
+In his five years with the Tigers, Chavis' defense has ranked in the top 12 nationally in total yards and scoring three times (2010, '11 and '12).
+The Tigers have forced 132 turnovers, and the LSU defense has accounted for 12 touchdowns and a pair of safeties.
+In 66 games with the Tigers, Chavis' defense has held the opponent to fewer than 100 net rushing yards 27 times.

 LSU put together another outstanding season on defense in 2012 despite losing a pair of first-round draft picks and the top defensive player in college football prior to the season.
 The Tigers still managed to rank No. 8 nationally in total defense (307.6 yards per game) and No. 9 in rushing defense (101.6).
 LSU also allowed just 17.5 points per game, its fourth consecutive year of yielding 18 points or less.